BenMiller0/whiteout/README.md

-# Whiteout LED Controller
+# Darth Vader Suit Firmware

-Darth Vader suit firmware built on FreeRTOS.
-Built for Star Wars Club @ UC San Diego's Screen accurate Darth Vadar Suit used for club promotion and film making.
+Built on FreeRTOS.
+For Star Wars Club @ UC San Diego's Screen accurate Darth Vader Suit used for club promotion and film making.
 This firmware controls the blinking of each light on his suit.
 Makes them easily programmable and optimizes CPU usage to conserve power and boost performance.

 ## Quick Start